mion93/FaridHouse/README.md

 *CONTACT
 Contact page displays:
 -Contact Form (Using Email.js) for user that would like to send and equiry.
--Locations
+When form is sent, an alert will be displayed on the website.
+-Locations.
--Next Opening (Using a CountDown with Javascript) -Contact Number and Email
+-Next Opening (Using a CountDown with Javascript).
+-Contact Number and Email.
 -Google Map (Using Google Maps Api) with two marker clusters.

+## FEATURES LEFT TO IMPLEMENT

+* In the future I would like to add a booking system that allows customers to book their treatment from the website.

 ## TECHNOLOGIES USED

 * Bootstrap
 Used for grid layout, navbar and footer.
 * FontAwesome
-Used for some of the icons.
+Used for icons.
-* JQuery
+* JQUERY
 Used for Gallery Carousel, Toggle Animation for the massages/treatments.
 * JAVASCRIPT
 Used for Homepage Landing Text Animation, COVID-19 Modal, Scroll to Top Button, CountDown days of New Opening Location.
 * APIS
 Email.js API used to receive the emails submitted.
 Added also an alert function that shows that the submission was successful.
 Google Maps API used to display the location and the new spa opening.

+## MEDIA

+* All the images were provided by allthefreestock.com
+* LOGO: I personally created the logo with Adobe Photoshop